TheLogeek/LogeekMind/README.md

 Updated Smart Quiz Generator: Now interactive; users can select options and get instantly graded and view explanations after submitting.

+## 🆕 What's New in v1.4.0

+Major New feature introduced: Exam Simulator.

+## 🆕 What's New in v1.4.1

+Fixed major bugs in Exam Simulator.

 ## 🤝 Developer & Feedback